5 of the Best Boardwalks in Florida

 The most obvious options involve boats.
 John's Pass is the waterway that cuts between Madeira Beach and Treasure Island to connect the Gulf of Mexico and the Intracoastal Waterway, and its boat traffic defines it.
 The Florida boardwalk bolsters the southern edge of the Pass, and is the launching point for fishing charters, parasail and Waverunner rentals, family boat rides and sunset cruises.

-The Pirate Ship might hold the most fun for the entire family.
+The Pirate Ship at John's Pass might hold the most fun for the entire family.
 For the kids, there are watergun battles, treasure hunts, pirate stories, face painting, limbo contests and free soft drinks.
 For the adults, music and dancing, free beer and wine.
 For all, a two-hour trip on a colorfully decorated, Jolly Roger-flying, multi-level pirate boat.
 It sails through the waters of Treasure Island, Boca Ciega Bay or the Gulf of Mexico before returning to the boardwalk.

-Hubbard's Dolphin Watch is also very popular, with its 90-minute tour of the Intracoastal Waterway where you're almost certain to see dolphins frolicking in the surrounding waters.
+Hubbard's Dolphin Watch Cruise is also very popular, with its 90-minute tour of the Intracoastal Waterway where you're almost certain to see dolphins frolicking in the surrounding waters.

 Back on land (and wooden planks), there's barely a limit to the broad array of shops and stores.
 There are sweet shops and bars & grilles, boutiques and artisan's markets, leather and wood handcrafters and jewelers, art galleries and souvenir stands.
 They fit categories from grandly upscale on down, and some are presented in a nautical theme that fits the surroundings.